Lioness Rampant: Plot summary

 Upon their return to Tortall, Alanna is met by her old friend Raoul of Goldenlake, who informs her of three key events that have occurred in her absence: the Tortallan monarchs have died; Prince Jonathan has been named King but not yet been crowned; and Alanna's twin brother Thom, to prove himself the most powerful sorcerer in the realm, has resurrected Duke Roger (killed by Alanna in an earlier book).
 Alanna hurries to take Jonathan's side and give him the Dominion Jewel, and Jonathan names her as his King's Champion.
 Elsewhere in Corus, Thom is being rapidly poisoned by his own magic, by its interaction with that of Roger.
 On the eve of the Coronation, Tortall's Great Mother Goddess warns Alanna that the ceremony will be a "crossroad in time", decisive of the realm's future.
 During the coronation, Roger’s plan comes to fruition: he causes a series of magical earthquakes using his and Thom’s joined power to bring down the palace, while insurgents loyal to Roger and his allies Lady Delia of Eldorne, Alex of Tirragen (Alanna’s childhood friend), and Claw, aka Ralon of Malven (Alanna’s former bully) storm the palace.
 Jonathan uses his Gift and unleashes the Dominion Jewel’s power to keep the earthquakes at bay, while Alanna‘s friends battle to protect Jonathan from assassination and Alanna goes in search of Roger.
-In the prolonged battle, Thom dies, drained of his life by Roger's magic.
-Alanna duels Alex and defeats him.
-She then kills Josianne, after the princess has killed Si Cham and Faithful.
+In the prolonged battle, Thom dies, drained of his life by Roger's magic, Alanna kills Alex in a duel, and Claw is slain by George.
+Alanna then kills Josianne, after the princess has killed Si Cham and Faithful.
 Roger awaits her in the catacombs, presiding over a Gate of Idramm.
 He reveals how he survived his death due to Sorcerer's Sleep, as well as his hand in Lightning's origins.
 Weary and temporarily Giftless, Alanna remains ready for battle.
 Roger summons Lightning toward him, and after resisting, she realizes the benefit of having the sword fly toward him.
 In less than the blink of an eye, Roger is impaled by the force of the sword's movement.
 Alanna emerges from the battle to find in the aftermath that Jonathan and her friends survived, the insurgents are defeated and captured, but Liam Ironarm was killed defending Jonathan.

-Later, Alanna returns to the Bazhir (a Bedouin-like ethnicity of Tortall's southern desert) to recover from her losses.
+Later, Alanna returns to the Bazhir (a Bedouin-like ethnicity of Tortall's southern desert) to recover from her losses, while Delia is sentenced to life imprisonment.
 She learns that Jonathan has married Thayet—a match Alanna had given her blessing to—and appointed George a baron to guard Tortall's coast.
 George arrives in the desert to seek out Alanna, who professes her mutual love for him.
 The two head exit the tent to tell the Bloody Hawk tribe of their betrothal.